-- I. Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to children's social care. - 2.
+- Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to children's social care and the police if it is appropriate. - 2.
 Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to children's social care.
 However, in accordance with DfE guidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
 The child's views should also be taken into account.